Sannj/ILoveNougat/README.md

 * Once you spotted the picture of the product you like, Click it!
 * You can see details about the product you liked while the app queries 6pm for the exact/similar products.
 * If the app finds the same or a similar product for a lesser price then you can see a button `Take me there`.
 This button will open the default web browser for you with the 6pm product page.
-* If not, this button will not appear. :worried:
+* If not, this button will not appear.
 * Now that you found a product you liked, how about you let your friends know too?
 Click the `Spread the happiness` button.
 Choose your favorite sharing app and send it away!

 Hope you had fun testing out the app. :sweat_smile: